jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Full Text Search - Exit Lucene.NET, Enter SOLR/Using n-grams ։։ folding N-grams and attributes into trigrams (for N ≧ 4).md

-# Using *ngrams* ։։ folding N-grams and attributes into *trigrams* (for N ≧ 4)
+# Using *n-grams* ։։ folding N-grams and attributes into *trigrams* (for N ≧ 4)

 This idea was triggered after reading [The technology behind GitHub’s new code search | The GitHub Blog](https://github.blog/2023-02-06-the-technology-behind-githubs-new-code-search/).
 Quoting some relevant parts from there:

-> The ngram indices we use are especially interesting.
+> The n-gram indices we use are especially interesting.
 While trigrams are a known sweet spot in the design space (as [Russ Cox and others](https://swtch.com/~rsc/regexp/regexp4.html) have noted: bigrams aren’t selective enough and quadgrams take up too much space), they cause some problems at our scale.
 >
 > For common grams like `for` trigrams aren’t selective enough.
 We get way too many false positives and that means slow queries.
 An example of a false positive is something like finding a document that has each individual trigram, but not next to each other.
 You can’t tell until you fetch the content for that document and double check at which point you’ve done a lot of work that has to be discarded.
 We tried a number of strategies to fix this like adding follow masks, which use bitmasks for the character following the trigram (basically halfway to quad grams), but they saturate too quickly to be useful.
 >